Passer au contenu

 Médical

-• SLM: Titanium alloy orthopedic implants
+• GDT: Titanium alloy orthopedic implants

 • DMLS: Cobalt-chromium alloy dental restorations